 An integral part of the executive team

-Initially contracted to help The Meat Factory build its leadership team, John soon became an integral member of the executive team.
+Initially contracted to conduct leadership assessments to help The Meat Factory build its senior team, John soon became an integral member of the executive team.
 “I rely on John for input into our people strategy.
 Without his counsel, the path forward is far less clear,” says Dan.

 “In addition, John looks at the team as a whole, and identifies who has complementing traits, who can work well together, and what underlying issues will cost us in productivity and performance.”